dantavares/Arttiny/Thermostat/Readme.md

 You are free to modify and use this code, just ask keep my name reference on it, thanks for respecting that!

-I did not do a complete schematics to set up this project, sorry But you can still use the images attached in this project to  serve as a reference:
+I did not do a complete schematics to set up this project, sorry.
+But you can still use the images attached in this project to serve as a reference:

 ## Potentiometer:
 ![Potentiometer](https://github.com/dantavares/Arttiny/blob/main/Thermostat/potentiometer.jpg?raw=true)

 ## Relay:
 ![Relay](https://github.com/dantavares/Arttiny/blob/main/Thermostat/relay.png?raw=true)

 ## Display:
 ![Display](https://github.com/dantavares/Arttiny/blob/main/Thermostat/TM1637-4-digit-7-segment-display-pinout.jpg?raw=true)

 ## Thermistor:
 ![Display](https://github.com/dantavares/Arttiny/blob/main/Thermostat/thermistor.jpg?raw=true)